This is our review of the Al Maha Desert Resort outside Dubai, part of Marriott’s ‘The Luxury Collection’.

 After lunch we went off to explore the main pool area and spa which were beautiful.
 We didn’t have any treatments due to having such a short amount of time, but we did use the pool and I even managed a workout on the treadmill the following morning in the well-equipped gym.

 This is the end of Part 1.
 Part 2 of our Al Maha Desert Resort review can be found here.
-If you are reading this via email, we did not send you Part 2 – you need to click through to the HFP website here.

 You can find out more about the Al Maha Desert Resort & Spa on its website here.